How to Build an AR-15: Complete Parts List & Step-by-Step Guide (2026) header image

 Pistol braces are currently permitted on AR pistols under the latest federal guidance, but you must still follow state laws and avoid adding a stock unless you have SBR approval.
 Easiest compliance path for beginners: stick with a 16"+ complete upper unless you have paperwork in hand or are staying in pistol configuration.

-Important: A stripped lower receiver can be built into either a pistol or rifle configuration—you decide when you assemble it.
+Important: A stripped lower receiver can be built into either a pistol or rifle configuration, you decide when you assemble it.
 However, a firearm originally manufactured or sold as a rifle can only ever be a rifle or SBR, never a pistol.
 This is why starting with a stripped lower gives you maximum flexibility.

-Step 2: Installing Lower Parts & Trigger
+Step 2: Installing the AR-15 Lower Parts Kit & Trigger

 AR-15 assembly tools including armorer's wrench, punch set, and torque wrench